yangheng95/PyABSA/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
-## This is a part-time project and I am very busy in my own work, so if you cannot provide as REQUIRED information as you can, I may have no time to solve your problem.
+## I am very busy in my own work, so if you cannot provide REQUIRED information, I may have no time to solve your problem.

 ### PyABSA Version (Required)
 See the console output for PyABSA, Torch, Transformers Version